Featured Post

 GLM-4.5 Open-Source Features: True AI Sovereignty

-Unlike many "open" models with restrictive licenses, GLM-4.5 provides genuine open-source access with Apache/MIT licensing for commercial use.
+Unlike many "open" models with restrictive licenses, GLM-4.5 provides genuine open-source access with Apache 2.0 and MIT licensing for commercial use.
 This represents a significant shift toward AI sovereignty.

 Full Model Access